B-MOVIE HOSTESS: ANGIE LABANSHEE (1985-1993)

 SANTA CLAUS CONQUERS THE MARTIANS (1964) – Virtually every Bad Movie Show from the 1960s onward has shown this flick about Martians kidnapping Santa Claus and two children in their plot to force Santa to make toys for Martian children from now on.
 A very young Pia Zadora was in a supporting role.

+*** What a fun show!
+A little bit of Gravesend Manor, the Wail of LaBanshee as a nod to Vampira’s opening scream, and comedy sketches that showed off the versatility of Joan and her co-stars.
 In 2005 a mini documentary was aired celebrating the 20th Anniversary of Spooks Hotel.
-Joan Kelley-Cordt passed away in 2012, and in 2026 she was inducted into the Horror Host Hall of Fame.
+Joan Kelley-Cordt passed away in 2011, and here in 2026 she was inducted into the Horror Host Hall of Fame.

 FOR OTHER MOVIE HOST ENTRIES CLICK HERE: https://glitternight.com/category/movie-hosts/